Lambda-Null/tome/B_Loose_Ends/Future_Work.md

 * Move Context class to README of chapter and break its current section up
 * Replace third party library parsing with custom logic
 * Execute macro as command and embed that with `<#!...>`
+* Tab completion on commands
+* Macros in macro names
+* Builtin macros for things related to Tome one may want to reference in their project
+* Command to ask ChatGPT to write a section
+* Report line numbers for failure

 ## Discussing These Ideas